All Episodes

 I mean, really, everybody in the sports writer community just loves this guy.

-I mean, he's he's uh he's that influential.
+I mean, he's that influential.

-And he writes, football has an enormous appeal to many people who are borderline psychopaths in a manner that no other sport, and this includes the very virile sport of hockey does not.
+And he writes, football has an enormous appeal to many people who are borderline psychopaths in a manner that no other sport, and this includes the very virile sport of hockey, does not.

-And I come to you, he writes as an enabler.
+And I come to you, he writes, as an enabler.

 And I suspect there are many more out there like me.